-A Brief History of the Lyons Library
+A Brief History of the Library in Lyons

 - 1885 — The Lyons train depot was built using local red sandstone.
 Lyons became an important railhead for shipping sandstone and gold ore and was also used for tourism.
 The depot operated until the 1960s.

 - Late 1970s — The community pooled efforts to transform the abandoned building into the Lyons Depot Library.
-The town council helped resolve the complex ownership dispute while the Lyons Historical Society spearheaded a fundraising drive.
+The Town of Lyons council helped resolve the complex ownership dispute while the Lyons Historical Society spearheaded a fundraising drive.
 Much of the money for the purchase of the building came from bake sales!
 Residents cleaned up the site, obtained grants, and did restoration work.
 Graffiti over 100 years old was discovered behind boarded walls.
 An interior sandstone wall near the checkout desk shows the marks of the masons’ tools.
 Functioning, historic rolling doors opened the space up and allowed for special indoor-outdoor programs.
 The Longmont Pioneer Museum returned the original station identification sign, which was placed inside.

 - Oct.
 18, 1977 — The Lyons Depot Library opened with a 1,500 book collection and no heating or cooling system.
 Red sandstone heats and cools slowly, so the building interior was often either very, very cold, or suffocatingly hot.
-Until the Town was able to afford heat and air conditioning, staff and patrons had no difficulty imagining what it was like living in the 1880’s!
+Until the Town of Lyons was able to afford heat and air conditioning, staff and patrons had no difficulty imagining what it was like living in the 1880s.